 - Professional: Wear clean well-fitted disposable surgical gloves when dealing with open wounds, infections and fluids

-- Space: Ensure workspace is clean and organized - Space: Pay attention to the details.
+- Pay attention to the details.
 Dust surfaces, empty dustbins, sanitise toilets, wipe mirrors

 - Safety Plan: Have procedures in place to deal with accidental exposures and situations with unexpected/prolong bleeding occurs

 You have the ability to make someone’s experience extra special!
 Show that you care about their experience by making them feel comfortable and relaxed.
 Not only do you make a Client feel good and give them their money’s worth but most importantly, it makes the Client find you special enough to come back and enjoy your services for the long run.

 - Make a positive impression by being well-groomed and having a pleasant and friendly disposition.
 Speak with Clients using clear and professional language.

 - Be aware and sensitive to clients moods and be flexible by adapting and responding to them.
 And if everything fails, use good old humour!
 Take into the consideration your Client’s circumstances and needs and balance them with your own at any given moment.
 We are there to service others before we service ourselves.

 - Well-groomed and friendly: Speak using clear and professional language